hetpin/sky_imview/Usage.md

 - OR: Run imview module `python imview.py imgs` to edit images interactively, then click `Save`.

 Then using annotator import as usual with new images in `imgs_VIA/`.

+### Define a new class (Star, Galaxy, etc)
+- Select `Attributes` (bottom left screen).
+- Select Region Attribute `Object`.
+- Add a new class as an `Id` of 'Object'.
+- Click to region, annotate as usual with the new class option.